rana-salah/Transcriptomics/README.md

 goseq generates outputs with the following columns for each GO term:

-   - Category": GO category
+   - "Category": GO category
-   -"over_rep_pval": p-value for over-representation of the term in the differentially expressed genes
+   - "over_rep_pval": p-value for over-representation of the term in the differentially expressed genes
    - "under_rep_pval": p-value for under-representation of the term in the differentially expressed genes
    - "numDEInCat": number of differentially expressed genes in this category
    - "numInCat": number of genes in this category term: detail of the term